 - NO “CALIFORNIA STOPS”.
 Florida requires drivers to come to a “full and complete” stop at every traffic control device.
 Exaggerate it.
 Count to 3 while fully stopped, before continuing your journey.

 If you do get busted, after you have bonded out of jail, (or after you have been given a “Notice to Appear”), immediately contact and retain competent legal counsel.
 Without delay.
 The earlier you retain competent counsel, the greater your chances of winning your case, or at a minimum, getting better results than those who delay before getting counsel on-board.

-Jonathan Jay Kirschner, Esq., & Associates, LLC has over 20 years experience in defending criminal arrests specifically at music festivals.
-He is a Martindale Hubbell AV Preemient Rated Attorney and is a Florida Supreme Court Board Certified Criminal Trial Lawyer since 1994.
+Kirschner & McEnery, LLC has over 20 years experience in defending criminal arrests specifically at music festivals.
+Attorney Jay Kirschner is a Martindale Hubbell AV Preemient Rated Attorney and is a Florida Supreme Court Board Certified Criminal Trial Lawyer since 1994.